Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Both samples are specific to food, avoiding the word 'food'.
-One focuses on social aspects, the other on biological necessity.
-Distinct angles.
+Both clues are specific and distinct, avoiding the word 'food' while clearly pointing to it through context of social gatherings and preparation techniques.

 ✅ Strengths:
 - Generally specific and relate to correct answer